Is Plastics Manufacturing Sustainable?

 Solutions such as sensXPERT’s digital process control software can make a large impact on how plastics processors report on their sustainable practices.
 This is achieved through better documentation of CO2 use in relation to a company’s carbon footprint, as well as through accurate analyses of production cycles that can significantly cut energy and material waste.

-With the rate at which the plastics industry is continuing to grow, alongside the initiatives that are being implemented to track its effects on climate change and pollution, it is key for the plastics industry to follow five steps on the path to sustainable production:
+With the rate at which the plastics industry is continuing to grow, alongside the initiatives that are being implemented to track its effects on climate change and pollution, it is key for the industry to follow five steps on the path to turning plastics manufacturing sustainable:

 - Ensure reporting on operations is thorough and consistent, abiding by the Sustainable Finance Strategy